ietf-wg-acme/acme/draft-ietf-acme-acme.md

 next validation query, since the status of the challenge will not change until that time.

-Clients can explicitly request a retry by resending their response to a challenge in a new POST request (with a new nonce, etc.).
+Clients can explicitly request a retry by re-sending their response to a challenge in a new POST request (with a new nonce, etc.).
 This allows clients to request a retry when the state has changed (e.g., after firewall rules have been updated).
 Servers SHOULD retry a request immediately on receiving such a POST